 PO- The recommended initial dose is 1 mcg (0.02 mcg/kg) to 2 mcg administered three times weekly, approximately every other day.

-How it should be taken :
+How should Calcitriol be taken?

 It comes as a tablet and capsule to take by mouth, with or without food.